Kiloutre/TKMovesets/README.md

 This project uses CMake, so if you're new to this, your best way to get started is to install **Visual Studio Community**, and making sure to install the **C++ modules**.
 If you already have Visual Studio but without those modules, you can still install them.

 ## Dependencies
 This project requires external libraries to be downloaded & built to function.
-Thankfully, this can be done quite quickly by downloading (https://vcpkg.io/en/getting-started.html)[vcpkg].
+Thankfully, this can be done quite quickly by downloading [vcpkg](https://vcpkg.io/en/getting-started.html).
-- Download the vcpkg by running `git clone https://github.com/Microsoft/vcpkg.git`, or simply (https://github.com/microsoft/vcpkg/archive/refs/heads/master.zip)[downloading the .zip file]
+- Download the vcpkg by running `git clone https://github.com/Microsoft/vcpkg.git`, or simply [downloading the .zip file](https://github.com/microsoft/vcpkg/archive/refs/heads/master.zip)
 - Place the folder anywhere you want in your system, decide on a good place now because moving it later will break stuff
 - Run `bootstrap-vcpkg.bat` off the vcpkg folder
 - Add the path of vcpkg to your PATH system environment variable